-• Geriatric Psychiatry (WW)
+Geriatric Psychiatry

-- PGY-2s provide acute psychiatric care for geriatric patients who are voluntarily or involuntarily hospitalized - Bi-weekly participation in ECT with Attending Psychiatrist - Residents provide weekly comprehensive evaluations in the outpatient geriatric clinic, which accepts referrals from southeast region - Home call covering the adult inpatient unit direct admissions and unit issues, average of every 7 nights - Monthly geriatric case conference - Medical student teaching opportunities are available
+- PGY-2s provide acute psychiatric care for geriatric patients who are voluntarily or involuntarily hospitalized - Bi-weekly participation in ECT with Attending Psychiatrist - Residents provide weekly comprehensive evaluations in the outpatient geriatric clinic, which accepts referrals from southeast region - Residents will cover approximately one short call per week.
+Coverage is home call Monday through Friday, from 4:30pm to 8:00pm.
+Residents will come in-house for admissions and cross cover issues. - Monthly geriatric case conference - Medical student teaching opportunities are available

-Adult Inpatient Psychiatry (WW)
+Adult Inpatient Psychiatry

-- Patient Population: diverse patient population, voluntary and involuntary admissions, specialized service accepting referrals from southeast region - Unit A: 22-bed inpatient unit for acute psychiatric care - Unit B: 22-bed medical behavioral health unit specializing in the care of patients with a primary behavioral health diagnosis who have active medical co-occurring issues - Two teaching inpatient teams on which residents carry a maximum of 8 patients - Exposure to ECT and ketamine infusions for treatment resistant depression - Daily interviewing and rounding with attending Psychiatrist - Weekly journal club - Monthly case conferences with senior faculty - Medical and physician assistant student teaching opportunities are available - Residents will participate in 4 weeks of night float (two-week blocks; 8:00 PM to 8:00 AM) Sunday night through Friday morning (6 days), with attending coverage via telephone - Residents will cover approximately one short call per week.
+- Patient Population: diverse patient population, voluntary and involuntary admissions, specialized service accepting referrals from southeast region - 2800 unit: 18-bed medical behavioral health unit specializing in the care of patients with a primary behavioral health diagnosis who have active medical co-occurring issues, geriatric patients, and patients with mood and anxiety disorders - inpatient unit for acute psychiatric care - 1800 unit: 16-bed unit specializing in the care of patients with psychotic disorders - Two teaching inpatient teams on the 2800 unit; residents carry a maximum of 6 patients - Exposure to ECT and ketamine infusions for treatment resistant depression - Daily interviewing and rounding with attending Psychiatrist - Weekly journal club - Monthly case conferences with senior faculty - Medical and physician assistant student teaching opportunities are available - Residents will participate in 4 weeks of night float (two-week blocks; 8:00 PM to 8:00 AM) Sunday night through Friday morning (6 days), with attending coverage via telephone - Residents will cover approximately one short call per week.
 Coverage is home call Monday through Friday, from 4:30pm to 8:00pm.
-Residents will come in-house for admissions and cross cover issues.
+Residents will come in-house for admissions and cross cover issues on 1800 and 2800.